alex02/custom-fields-snapshots/readme.txt

 == Description ==

-Custom Fields Snapshots allow you to easily create backups of your Advanced Custom Fields (ACF) data by exporting selected field groups, post types, users, and options.
-These snapshots enable version control, make it easier to share setups with team members, assist with migrations between WordPress environments, and enable quick restoration of previous configurations.
+Custom Fields Snapshots allow you to easily create backups of your Advanced Custom Fields (ACF) data by exporting post types, taxonomies, options, users, and comments.
+These snapshots enable version control, make it easier to share setups with team members, assist with migrations between WordPress environments, and allow quick restoration of previous configurations.

 **This plugin requires Advanced Custom Fields (ACF) or ACF Pro to be installed and activated.**

 = Features =
-* Export ACF field data for specific field groups, post types, users, and options
+* Export and import ACF field data for specific post types, taxonomies, options, users, and comments
-* Import ACF field data from JSON files
 * Fully compatible with all ACF field types, including repeaters, galleries, and flexible content
 * Supports nested fields within complex field group structures
-* Selective export: choose which field groups, post types, and individual posts, users or user roles to include.
+* Selective export: choose which field groups, post types, taxonomies, and individual posts, terms, users or user roles to export
-* Rollbacks: Automatically revert changes if an import fails.
+* Rollbacks: automatically revert all changes if an import fails
-* Detailed logging for import processes.
+* Detailed logging for import processes
-* Developer-friendly: Extensive hook system for customization, including filters for data modification during export/import and actions for post-import processing.
+* Developer-friendly: Extensive hook system for customization
-* Multisite compatibility for seamless use across networked WordPress installations.
+* Multisite compatibility for seamless use across networked sites

 Custom Fields Snapshots simplifies ACF data management, offering a reliable solution for site migrations, staging environment setup, and data backups.
 This tool ensures a smooth workflow and provides peace of mind for developers and site administrators.